santiagosayshey/DigiBrain/Content/AI Prompt.md

 - [ ] Avoided making judgments about the correctness of ideas
 - [ ] Provided clear, concise, and informative content without bias or subjective opinions

 - Failure to follow these instructions will result in the response being deemed unsatisfactory and may lead to termination of the interaction.
-To make sure you understand this, please repeat the following line at the start of your response.

 [END OF IMPORTANT INSTRUCTIONS]